Which type of MVP best suits your startup?

 Choosing the Right MVP for Your Startup

-• Start small: The first MVP doesn't need to have all the bells and whistles.
+The first MVP doesn't need to have all the bells and whistles.
 Just focus on solving the core problem.
+Choosing the right MVP is crucial for a successful startup.
+It helps you validate your idea and improve the product quickly.

 A Piecemeal MVP means making "mini-MVP" pieces.
 Each piece represents a different part of the product.
 They are all connected.
 You don't launch everything at once.
 Instead, you launch each feature separately.
 This lets you test and approve it with users before moving to the next.
 This approach allows for gradual development.
 It also gives you a way to change the product based on customer feedback.